depp/skelly64/README.md

 Tools for Nintendo 64 homebrew game development.

-This is somewhat a work in progress.
+This is a **work in progress.** If you want to use these tools, you will need to be able to able to figure things out by reading the source code.

 Note that if you are looking for **ROM hacking** tools, Skelly 64 won’t help you.
 ROM hacking is just too different from homebrew development.